futuredev97/WebRTC-SIP-Phone/ios/Browser Phone/README.md

-#  iOS Browser Phone App
+#  iOS WebRTC SIP Phone App

 This application makes use of the SFSafariViewController.
 It's almost exactly the same as running the page in the Safari Browser.
 There are known limitations to this.